 There are also plenty of other sportives that take place here – for example, the Peak Epic, the Battle of Bradfield, the Brutal Tootle – the kind of terrain you can expect here is kind of obvious from their names!

-For those into their vintage cycling, the annual Eroica Britannia might be a reason to come cycling in the Peak District.
+For those into their vintage cycling, the annual Eroica Britannia was once a reason to come cycling in the Peak District.
 Eroica Britannia is a three day family festival that celebrates cycling heritage.
-In 2018 the event attracted 4,000 riders and many more day visitors.
+It was held in the Peak District for several years until moving down to Goodwood in Sussex.